Last updated: March 15, 2023

 Using laptop device to close accounts online

-The most common taxes include federal taxes, state taxes, payroll taxes, sales tax (if your LLC used to sell taxable goods), and more.
-All of these tax accounts need to be closed as part of the process.
+Close LLC tax accounts associated with your North Carolina LLC, including federal taxes, state taxes, payroll taxes, sales tax (if your LLC used to sell taxable goods), and other relevant accounts.

 Make sure you work with an accountant or other professional service provider to close all of your LLC's tax accounts properly.